(WSYR-TV) — You ask, we answer!

 For perspective on pricing, NewsChannel 9 interviewed Patrick De Haan, GasBuddy’s Head of Petroleum Analysis.

-De Haan says setting prices at the pump is a complicated formula, with complex factors.
+De Haan, said setting prices at the pump is a complicated formula, with complex factors.

-First, he says it’s the extreme volatility of the wholesale gasoline market.
-Wholesale prices can change one to two times a day.
+De Haan also said when a station fills its tanks also factors into the equation.
 Most service stations buy gas every two to five days.
 So if a station buys high, their prices could be more than a station that purchased gas on a cheaper day.